South Sudan repatriates Mexican man deported from US

 By early July, a Supreme Court ruling and a subsequent interpretation by a federal court in Massachusetts allowed the government to send the eight to the war-torn east African nation.

-“Law and order prevails,” Department of Homeland Security spokesperson Tricia McLaughlin said on X following the decision.
+“Law and order prevails,” McLaughlin said on X following the decision at the time.

 Six of the eight original deportees remain in custody in South Sudan, Mayen said, and the South Sudanese government is working with their respective home governments to repatriate them.
 One deportee, a South Sudanese citizen, was freed earlier, the Associated Press reported Saturday.